 - Demonstrate effective visual, verbal, and written communication skills and an aptitude to apply those skills.

 - Apply functional knowledge of basic art and design practical experiences and opportunities, as well as professional ethics.
 Exhibit artistic ability in portfolio review submissions and senior gallery exhibitions.

 Even if art is not your major, you can join our minor program that includes 15 credit hours of art courses.
 This program allows flexibility so that you can pursue your particular interests along with a 6-hour core of art studio classes.
 From the start in Drawing and Design, you’ll be ready to sample the diverse menu of studio and art history courses we offer as you compliment your education by continuing your artistic study.

-- The Department of Art and Design is accredited by the National Association of Schools of Art and Design (NASAD).
+- Purdue University Fort Wayne is an accredited institutional member of the National Association of Schools of Art and Design.

 - Department of Art and Design courses are offered on campus, with some distance and hybrid course offerings.

 Students who wish to declare an Art and Design minor should follow these steps: